43rd Air Refueling Squadron

 The 43d Air Refueling Squadron is an inactive United States Air Force unit.
 It was last assigned to the 92nd Bombardment Wing, stationed at Fairchild AFB, Washington.
 It was inactivated in 1995.

 History

 Air Transport Command

 Activated on 17 August 1942, the 43d Ferrying Squadron did not become operational at Accra Airport, British Gold Coast (now Ghana), Africa, until 4 December.
-As a unit of the 12th Ferrying Group, originally associated with the Air Corps Ferrying Command and the South Atlantic Ferry Route, the 43d delivered combat and transport aircraft to British forces in the Middle East and later to U.S. forces in North Africa, but its major task was the transport of high priority cargo and personnel within the theater and as far east as Karachi, Pakistan.
-Redesignated the 43d Transport Squadron in March 1943, it disbanded on 30 September 1943 during a reorganization of Air Transport Command units in North Africa.
+As a unit of the 12th Ferrying Group, originally associated with the Air Corps Ferrying Command and the South Atlantic Ferry Route, the 43d delivered combat and transport aircraft to British forces in the Middle East and later to U.S. forces in North Africa, but its major task was the transport of high priority cargo and personnel within the theater and as far east as Karachi, India (now Pakistan).
+Redesignated 43d Transport Squadron in March 1943, it disbanded on 30 September 1943 during a reorganization of Air Transport Command units in North Africa.